Leszek II the Black: Duke of Kraków and Sandomierz

-On 7 December 1279 Bolesław the Chaste died.
+On 7 December 1279, Bolesław the Chaste died.
 In accordance with his wishes, the duchies of Kraków and Sandomierz were inherited by Leszek II, who became the new high duke.
 The succession took place without much difficulty, although it is probable that Leszek was forced to agree to a formal election as Duke of Kraków.

 The beginning of his reign was unfortunately not peaceful.
 Unexpectedly, Leo I of Galicia, with the help of King Wenceslaus II of Bohemia, planned an invasion of Kraków.
 With the help of Lithuanians, Tartars, and some Russian principalities, Leo invaded Lublin in February 1280, crossed the Vistula, and besieged Sandomierz, which managed to resist.
-From that point Leszek was able to unite enough forces to repel the invasion.
+From that point, Leszek was able to unite enough forces to repel the invasion.
 The final battle took place in Goźlice on 23 February, where the Polish forces (under the command of Peter, voivode of Kraków, and Janusz, voivode of Sandomierz), forced Leo's army to flee.
 Later that year, Leszek organized a retaliatory expedition, which burned and destroyed the border areas up to Lviv.

-The following year, Leszek attacked the Duchy of Wrocław, which belonged to Henryk IV Probus.
-This was in response for the imprisonment of Leszek's ally, Przemysł II, after a meeting in probably Barycz.
+The following year, Leszek attacked the Duchy of Wrocław, which belonged to Henry Probus.
+This was in response to the imprisonment of Leszek's ally, Przemysł II, after a meeting in probably Barycz.
 This expedition, besides the significant bounty it brought him, did not yield the expected result.

 The following years were also not peaceful.
-In 1282 the Yotvingians invaded Lublin and plundered several villages.
-Because of this unexpected attack they were able to advance to Łopiennik Górny.
-Leszek, after the initial surprise, managed to pursue the invaders and somewhere beyond the Narew river they clashed in a bloody battle.
+In 1282, the Yotvingians invaded Lublin and plundered several villages.
+Because of this unexpected attack, they were able to advance to Łopiennik Górny.
+Leszek, after the initial surprise, managed to pursue the invaders and somewhere beyond the Narew river, they clashed in a bloody battle.
 The Yotvingians were slaughtered, and this defeat effectively destroyed the combat strength of the tribe.
 One year later, the Lithuanians made a retaliatory expedition, but Leszek was able to defeat them in the Battle of Rowiny.